2016 Pounds Shipped to Knox County:

 We work with the KNOX COUNTY FOOD CUPBOARD to get nutritional food to those in need.

 Score Campaign Now Includes Knox County

-Columbia Orthopaedic Group has become the presenting sponsor of the 2016 Missouri Tigers Score Against Hunger campaign, which will be held in Knox County for the first time ever.
+The 2016 Missouri Tigers Score Against Hunger campaign will be held in Knox County for the first time ever.